Mark33Mark/movie-scheduler/README.md

 ---
 ### 1. Description

+**User Story**
+* As a user, I want to see a list of upcoming movies to be released and view saved movies

 **What is this project?**
 * An application for users to join and receive information new release movies including their release date.